andrewumana76/Ansible_Demo/README.md

 ![alt text](https://github.com/andrewumana76/Ansible_Demo/blob/main/pictures/RHEL_9_STIG_yaml.png)

 -This is the most important file in the repository.
 This holds all the ansible plays for running the RHEL 9 STIGs.
-It consists of in-built commands of ansible or references to scripts or misc files in the sources directory.
+It consists of built-in ansible modules/commands or references to scripts or misc files in the sources directory.

 You can view all the RHEL9 STIGs here: https://www.stigviewer.com/stig/red_hat_enterprise_linux_9/